-The Silver Beetles played six consecutive Thursday night shows from this date at The Institute, a venue based on Hinderton Road in the town of Neston, on the Wirral Peninsula, Merseyside.
+The Beatles played six consecutive Thursday night shows from this date at The Institute, a venue based on Hinderton Road in the town of Neston, on the Wirral Peninsula, Merseyside.

 The dates were arranged by Allan Williams while the group had been on tour in Scotland, and were promoted by Les Dodd’s Paramount Enterprises.

 Dodd had been running events at The Institute since 1936, and had belatedly began booking rock ‘n’ roll acts.
-He paid The Silver Beetles £10 for their appearance, from which they gave Allan Williams £1.
+He paid The Beatles £10 for their appearance, from which they gave Allan Williams £1.

 The Institute is now known as Neston Civic Hall.
-In the early 1960s it was a particularly rough venue, and The Silver Beetles witnessed a 16-year-old boy being brutally beaten at one of their shows.
+In the early 1960s it was a particularly rough venue, and The Beatles witnessed a 16-year-old boy being brutally beaten at one of their shows.
 Their last performance there was on 7 July 1960.

 - 2022: Ringo Starr live: Boch Center, Boston, Massachusetts